Mulla Hakim Muhammad Azim: Chief Royal Physician and Courtier

 Mirza Saif-al Din the author of Akhbarat writes, that Azim was one of the few jagirdar of Kashmir whose name was registered in a special diwan at Lahore, and whose land holdings were left undisturbed by Gulab Singh on assuming the control of Kashmir in 1847.
-Earlier, the Sikh governor of Kashmir, Shaykh Ghulam-Muhy-al Din had entrusted Azim withs settling the political affairs in Gilgit after its conquest by the Sikh army in 1843.
+Earlier, the Sikh governor of Kashmir, Shaykh Ghulam-Muhy-al Din had entrusted Azim with settling the political affairs in Gilgit after its conquest by the Sikh army in 1843.
 The governor had ample trust in Azim's wisdom, and was of the opinion that there was no one else at the court as, ‘mʿūtabar (reliable), danā (prudent), and fahmida (intelligent) as ʿAẕim’.

 A multi-faceted personality, Hakim Azim was also responsible for organising the silk industry in Kashmir, which witnessed a boom under his supervision.
 In this regards, GMD Sufi notes,In 1855 two years before Maharaja Gulab Singhs death, there was an outbreak of a silkworm disease in Europe.
 Two Italian experts obtained from Kashmir 25,000 ounces of seed in 1860 which registers improvement in the industry.
 Maharaja Gulab Singh had entrusted silk production to his Chief Physician, Hakim Azim.